Dai0403/QuantumIntern/README.md

-# Quantum Virtual Internship
+# Retail Analysis Using R

-This project is part of a virtual work experience program on Forage (https://www.theforage.com/)
+This project is part of a virtual work experience program on Quantum Virtual Internship on Forage (https://www.theforage.com/)

 Background: